tmckibben/planets/README.md

 ###Read all these instructions before continuing.

 Your assignment is to add a new file to this repository.
+This can be done entirely through the GitHub web interface, you will not need to use the command line.

 First think of a planet (real or fictional).
 Visit the pull request tab to see what others are submitting -- attempt to not use the same planetname!